Here are the answers to the most common questions

 x-ray screening that you can do to determine if the dog has genetic hip dysplasia that might be passed along to the next generation.

-You have your vet take the x-ray, then you send it off to an organization called the Orthopedic
+You have your vet take the x-ray, then you send it off to an organization called

 Foundation For Animals and they have their panel of hip experts evaluate it.
 Again, it takes a while for hip disease to show